 My initial problems with Three Billboards had nothing to do with any of the criticisms above..
 I didn’t fall madly in love with McDonagh’s movie because he consistently overindulges in his own writing, less so here than in Seven Psychopaths, but it’s there.
 (His fans will disagree, but that’s what makes cinema interesting.)
 Still, McDonagh’s focus on writerly tidiness and thematic consistency is also part of the reason he never addressed the black characters in a way that would have made them more than background figures.
 Another director might have seen the issues, or surrounded her/himself with people who would have, and asked for another draft.
 But again, I really don’t know.

 Three Billboards, for better or worse, is the most representative movie of this moment.
 It’s a film that understands the constant rage cycle that we’re caught in, be it in Washington, in our communities, or on social media.
-It’s a well-meaning film with laser-focused dedication to its core idea, but it also lacks breadth, which comes of as lacking in empathy.
+It’s a well-meaning film with laser-focused dedication to its core idea, but it also lacks breadth, which comes off as lacking in empathy.
 There’s an unreasonable-ness to Three Billboards—and to its fans and critics—that equals how entrenched our ideologies have become.
-In this world, one that we’re troubled to make sense of, it seems like the only thing that does make sense is how divisive Three Billboards has become.
+In this world, one that we’re troubled to make sense of, it seems like the only thing that does make sense is the divisiveness of Three Billboards.